An Artist Collective with 17 Artists in Residence, a Gallery and Performance Space

 Hot Wood Arts Center is an artists collective that provides affordable work space, exhibition opportunities, and creative support to working members of the arts community in Brooklyn.
 By bringing creative people together from the typically disparate fields of the visual and performing arts and providing them a quality space in which to work together, Hot Wood hopes to encourage collaboration, inspiration, and friendship in an urban environment that typically promotes competition and isolation.

 The Center is a 7,000-square-foot space inside the Civil-War-era Beard Street Warehouse building in Red Hook, Brooklyn.
-It contains 16 artist work spaces, a shared work area with tools and other equipment, an art gallery, and a stage for performances.
+It contains 16 visual artist work spaces, a recording studio, a shared work area with tools and other equipment, an art gallery, and a stage for performances.
 One-year leases are granted to 15 artist tenants, who are known as the facility's “residents” and receive, in addition to 24 hour access to their work spaces, a number of other benefits including free wi-fi, electricity, use of common areas and tools, permanent links to their personal websites from the Hot Wood Arts website, and constant exposure to viewers.
 Each work space is fitted with a glass door, so tenants can curate the visible portion of their studios as they see fit, as if they had an ongoing, year-round gallery show.
 During gallery shows, the facility is open to the public from 1:00 – 6:00 on Saturdays and Sundays (by appointment at all other times).
-Residents are encouraged to continually display their work.
-Residents keep 100% of revenue from any sales unless the work being sold is curated in a Hot Wood Gallery show.

 Hot Wood Arts Center .
 481 Van Brunt .
 9B (second floor) .
 Red Hook Brooklyn, NY 11231